Scheriproct

 You can get Scheriproct in two formulations: an ointment or suppositories.

-Scheriproct ointment can be used for external or internal piles, using the provided applicator nozzle.
+Scheriproct ointment can be used for both external and internal haemorrhoids, using the provided applicator nozzle.

 Scheriproct suppositories are intended exclusively for internal haemorrhoids.

-If you are not sure which treatment is suitable for you, our online doctors are on hand to assist you with any questions you might have about your treatment.
+If you're unsure which treatment is suitable for you, our online doctors are available to assist you with any questions you may have about your treatment.

 What are haemorrhoids?

 Haemorrhoids, also known as piles, are lumps that appear in and around the anus.
-While they can clear up on their own within a few days, there are various medicines available to treat them, such as Scheriproct.
+While they can clear up on their own within a few days, various medications are available to treat them, such as Scheriproct.

 Symptoms of piles include: